 Julia was a successful HR VP for more than a decade before she decided it was now or never as far as reproduction was concerned.
 Her spouse was supportive, so they decided ultimately to have two children.
-She stayed home, raised them diligently until she could conscionably put them into daycare and then dusted off her resume to return to her career track.
+She stayed home, raised them diligently until she could conscionably put them into daycare.
+She then dusted off her resume to return to her career track.
+“Don’t Just Grin and Bear It” takes a closer look at her situation.

-The public job boards listed many interesting jobs, but, being public, they are typically swamped with applications and as a result have to some extent adopted computerized screening of applicants’ resumes to ease the burden of picking through the most qualified.
+The public job boards listed many interesting jobs, but, being public, they are typically swamped with applications.
+As a result, several have to some extent adopted computerized screening of applicants’ resumes to ease the burden of picking through the most qualified.

 Julia felt increasingly nervous as the days ticked past with little or no response to her resolute applications—usually five per day.

-That is no surprise to us.
 Only about 15% of our clients actually land through the public job markets for exactly this reason.
-Also, note that the competition for those jobs is fierce and that tends to make it an employers’ market with the resultant effect on compensation for those lucky enough to get through the screening.
+Also, note that the competition for those jobs is fierce.
+That tends to make it an employers’ market with the resultant effect on compensation for those lucky enough to get through the screening.

 Nevertheless, according to author Sheryl Sandberg’s Lean In: Women, Work and the Will to Lead, 74% of professional women do rejoin the workforce after taking time off to have families.